rel-2/rel2vpn/README.md

 **Every GenConfig is a fresh key**: the key pair is generated in the app on the spot, only the public half is sent to your account, and the previous configuration of that device stops working the moment the node learns the new key — so save the file or scan the code right away.
-The machine the app runs on needs no GenConfig: its own key is made and kept by the tunnel service.
+A device can instead **keep its key on the server** (a switch when you add it, or later in Edit): then **Config** shows its current configuration again any time with the same key, and a route change never needs a new key — for a device you cannot easily reach.
+Turning the switch on makes a new key (install that configuration once); turning it off makes the server forget the key while the device keeps working.
+The machine the app runs on needs no GenConfig: its own key is made and kept by the tunnel service — or, for an installation from before September 2026, kept on the server; either works, and the switch can be changed for it too (it reconnects by itself).
 Removing a device frees a slot under your plan's device limit.

 ### Settings